mahmoud-medhat0/3rd-project/instructions/3-configuration-management.md

 #### 2. Deploy Phase

-Now that the infrastructure is up and running, it’s time to configure for dependencies and move our application files over.
-UdaPeople used to have this ops guy in the other building to make the copy every Friday, but now they want to make a full deploy on every single commit.
-Luckily for UdaPeople, you’re about to add a job that handles this automatically using Ansible.
+Now that the infrastructure is up and running, it’s time to configure for dependencies and move our application files over. rdproject used to have this ops guy in the other building to make the copy every Friday, but now they want to make a full deploy on every single commit.
+Luckily for rdproject, you’re about to add a job that handles this automatically using Ansible.
 The ops guy will finally have enough time to catch up on his Netflix playlist.

 ##### Database migrations